-For more detailed take on these points, please see this excellent post by Alan Marazzi for Pipelines ‘Whys’.
+For a more detailed take on these points, please see this excellent post by Alan Marazzi for Pipelines ‘Whys’.

-Different goals: Data Transformation vs. ML
+Pipelines: Data Transformation vs. Machine Learning

 Figure 1 highlights the differences between the Data Transformation process and the Machine Learning process.
 These differences are fundamental.
 Utilizing Data Pipelines for Machine Learning tasks leads to technical debt.
 Specifically, the goal of Data Pipelines (Figure 1, left) is to facilitate the flow of Tb of big and homogeneous data between computationally simple transformations.
 The goal of the Machine Learning Pipeline is to connect computationally complex components with input and output of small (heterogeneous) metadata.
 For example, consider a popular ML component “Features Selection” that utilizes XGBoost and outputs a list of feature importances.
 Compare to Map-Reduce “Filter” component that inputs and outputs Tb data files, file chunks, or real-time streams.

 As with any debt, it gets accumulated, in this case by applying Data pipelines to multiple ML products and prolonged time.

 Figure 1 shows that the Batch Architectures are designed for offline (non) real-time deployments.
 Seconds added in run-times are of no importance, and robust and minimal possible failures are the ultimate goal.

 Specifically, Figure 1 illustrates Persistent Batch Architecture (left), where inputs and outputs of components are uploaded and downloaded on a Cloud.
 Notice how for a price of a small overhead of cloud disk space costs and the IO-involved run-time slowdown, the Persistent Batch Architecture provides two new critical functionalities: experiments tracking and debugging.
 These new functions, being of marginal importance for Data processing, are highly important for the experiments-driven iterative process of Machine Learning model development.